pricempire/cs2-inspect-service/README.md

 ### accounts.txt

 The `accounts.txt` file contains the accounts that are used to authenticate the users.
-The file is located in the `src` directory.
+The file is located in the `root` directory.

 ```bash
 # accounts.txt